mortang2410/dotfiles/README.md

 Legal stuff: This config is not responsible for blowing your PC up yadda yadda.
 Typos abound.

+This guide is meant for Ubuntu users, but it should be the same for other distributions, as long as one knows the equivalent packages / package manager.
+Besides, Archers and Gentoomen need no guides.

 To download/clone this repository, call

 ```shell